ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

 ## Build setup

-Some secrets need to be set for the build to run.
+For the build to run, some secrets must be set first.
 Please *DO NOT* add them to the project's `gradle.properties`.

-Required secrets are:
+The required secrets are:

  - `sonar.headerValue`
  - `sonar.analyticsKey`
  - `sonar.baseUrl`

-To set a property refer to [official gradle documentation](https://docs.gradle.org/current/userguide/build_environment.html)
+To set a property, please refer to [official gradle documentation](https://docs.gradle.org/current/userguide/build_environment.html)

 ## Running tests

 1. Device setup

-    Make sure all animations are turned off on the device (not an emulator) that is running the tests. https://developer.android.com/training/testing/espresso/setup#set-up-environment
+    Make sure all animations are disabled on the device (not an emulator) that is running the tests. https://developer.android.com/training/testing/espresso/setup#set-up-environment

     Also ensure that location access is enabled on the device.